ozay-group/kinova-arm/scripts/learn2slide_zexiang/readme.md

 ## Troubleshooting

 - If the arm cannot grab the car properly, it is most likely that the camera needs to re-calibrate.
 Go to the directory [`scripts/camera_calibration`](../../scripts/camera_calibration).
 Follow the instructions there to perform a camera calibration.
-Once done, a new `camera_extrinsics.npy` will be generated, which should override the old one under this directory.
+Once done, a new `camera_extrinsics.npy` will be generated in `scripts/camera_calibration`.
+Use that to override the old file under this directory.

 - If the AprilTag detection is not working, you can debug the AprilTag detection module by running the script `AprilTrack.py`.
 Some testing code is provided at the end of the script.

+- Contact Zexiang (zexiang@umich.edu) for furhter questions.